Stephen Ademolu: Early career

 Ademolu played college soccer at the University of North Carolina at Pembroke during his first year and at Cleveland State University during his second and third.

-At The University of North Carolina at Pembroke, he became the school's top scorer with 12 goals and six assists.
-Ademolu was also named 2001 Schools Top Male Athlete and Peachbelt Conference Player of the Year for the first time in the school's history.
+At the University of North Carolina at Pembroke, he became the school's top scorer with twelve goals and six assists.
+Ademolu was also named 2001 School's Top Male Athlete and Peach Belt Conference Player of the Year for the first time in the school's history.

 At Cleveland State University, during his sophomore year, Ademolu was named Newcomer of the Year, first team All-Horizon League, first team NSCAA All-Ohio and third team All-Great Lakes Region.
-He was also top scorer with 11 goals and six assists.
-In his Junior year, he was named Horizon League Player of the Year, third-team All-Ohio, 16th in the nation in goals per game, 28th in the country in points per game, he led his CSU Team and the Horizon League with 12 goals and six assists and tied a school record with eight points on three goals and two assists against UIC in one game.
+He was also top scorer with eleven goals and six assists.
+In his junior year, he was named Horizon League Player of the Year, third-team All-Ohio, 16th in the nation in goals per game, 28th in the country in points per game, he led his CSU Team and the Horizon League with twelve goals and six assists and tied a school record with eight points on three goals and two assists against UIC in one game.

 During his youth ages, Ademolu played for the Windsor FC Nationals scoring a total of 120 goals in the Ontario Youth Soccer League, also winning Top Goal Scorer of the Year and MVP in 1996–97.
 Ademolu led the Windsor FC Nationals to back to back Ontario Cups.

 Trellborg

-In 2005 Ademolu, signed for Trelleborgs FF in Sweden, he came in halfway through the season before getting relegated but the highlight for Ademolu was scoring his first goal in a derby game against Malmö FF.
+In 2005, Ademolu signed for Trelleborgs FF in Sweden, he came in halfway through the season before getting relegated but the highlight for Ademolu was scoring his first goal in a derby game against Malmö FF.
 He was named team MVP for the 2005 season.
 In 2006, he played in the Swedish 2nd Division and scored seven goals before being sold to Tromsø IL.

 Tromsø

-Ademolu spent two-and-a-half seasons in at Tromsø playing in UEFA Cup games against, A.S.
-Roma, Strasbourg, Elsborg, FC Basel and Galatasaray.
-He made history when he scored a crucial goal against Galatasaray sending Tromsø into the group stages of the UEFA Cup.
+Ademolu spent two-and-a-half seasons at Tromsø where he made history when he scored a crucial goal in a 2005–06 UEFA Cup first round second leg encounter against Galatasaray at the Ali Sami Yen Stadium in Istanbul which helped send Tromsø into the 2005–06 UEFA Cup group stage where they would face off against Strasbourg, Roma, Basel and Red Star Belgrade.

 Løv-Ham

 After two-and-a-half seasons at Tromsø, Ademolu left to get more playing time in 2008 with Løv-Ham in the 1. divisjon.
-Ademolu scored 12 goals and had seven assists in 23 games, before moving on to Lithuania where he signed for FK Ekranas for two years in 2009.
+Ademolu scored twelve goals and had seven assists in 23 games, before moving on to Lithuania where he signed for FK Ekranas for two years in 2009.